 The office of Campus Ministry exists to create, provide and cultivate opportunities alongside local bodies of faith for the campus community to discover, maximize and express their faith life in a meaningful tangible way.

 Campus Minister: Trent Creason

 Campus Ministries provides a host of spiritual life experiences, programs and avenues to engage in spiritual growth.
+Campus Ministries office is located in the Ransdell Chapel.

 Student Leadership Programs: